chemicalfiend/lammps-carrier-mobility/README.md

 # lammps-carrier-mobility
 Workflow for getting the carrier mobilities from LAMMPS trajectories.

-To run this, you need MorphCT installed (https://github.com/cmelab/morphct), along with mBuild and gsd, which you can get by simply using conda-forge.
+To run this workflow, you need to install and build my package MOObility (https://github.com/chemicalfiend/MOObility), along with mBuild and gsd, which you can get by simply using conda-forge.

 ## Using the script

 Dump the relevant snapshot from your LAMMPS trajectory as a LAMMPS data file.
 Extract the coordinates and bonds and sort them by their index number and save them as "sorted\_coords.data" and "sorted\_bonds.data" respectively.

-Activate a conda environment in which you have mbuild installed and then run the following command:
+Activate a conda environment in which you have mbuild and gsd installed and then run the following command:

 ```
 python3 gsdwriter.py